ccorboy/project_one/README.md

 Data was split into training and testing sets using a standard 75% to training and 25% to testing.
 The training and testing sets were also set to stratisfy to ensure that there was equal representation of the outcomes in both the training and testing sets.

 ## Explanation of model choice, including limitations and benefits
-1. Logistic Regression benefits: Able to take in multiple features and determine a binary outcome.
+1. Logistic Regression benefits:
+  - Able to take in multiple features and determine a binary outcome.
 The positive scores (for feature importance) indicate a feature that predicts class 1, whereas the negative scores indicate a feature that predicts class 0.
+  - No assumptions about distributions of features
+  - Fast at classifying unknown records
+  - Less inclined for overfitting
+2. Logistic Regression limitations:
+  - Can be difficult to obtain complex relationships
+  - Can't solve non-linear problems
+  - Model constructs linear boundaries
+  - There need to be more observations than features